PassQuick/passquick-pw-gen-site/README.md

 PassQuick supports installation as a PWA (Progressive Web App) in Chrome, Edge, Yandex Browser and others on Windows, Linux, Android, macOS, iOS and iPadOS.

 How to install:
-1. Open the [PassQuick website](https://passquick.memecorp.ru/) in your browser.
+1. Open the <a href="https://passquick.memecorp.ru/" target="_blank">PassQuick website</a> in your browser.
-2. Follow the instructions for installing web applications for your browser: [Google Chrome](https://support.google.com/chrome/answer/9658361), [Microsoft Edge](https://learn.microsoft.com/en-us/microsoft-edge/progressive-web-apps/ux), [Yandex Browser](https://browser.yandex.ru/help/en/personalization/web-app.html).
+2. Follow the instructions for installing web applications for your browser: <a href="https://support.google.com/chrome/answer/9658361" target="_blank">Google Chrome</a>, <a href="https://learn.microsoft.com/en-us/microsoft-edge/progressive-web-apps/ux" target="_blank">Microsoft Edge</a>, <a href="https://browser.yandex.ru/help/en/personalization/web-app.html" target="_blank">Yandex Browser</a>.
 4. Ready!
 PassQuick works as a standalone application and can be run offline without internet access.

 ---